sfe-SparkFro/xrp_balance_bot/tutorial.md

 ![img](images/balance_bot_fix_target.png)

+> [!NOTE]
-To keep track of the 2 PID controllers, we'll call the first one the "angle PID controller" since it maintains the pitch angle of the robot, and the second one the "position PID controller" since it maintains the position of the robot.
+> To keep track of the 2 PID controllers, we'll call the first one the "angle PID controller" since it maintains the pitch angle of the robot, and the second one the "position PID controller" since it maintains the position of the robot.

 # 3 - Implementation

+> [!NOTE]
-This section works through how to implement the code.
+> This section works through how to implement the code.
 It is broken into subsections, first setting up the overall code structure, then adding code into relevant places within that structure.
 Solution code is included at the end of each subsection as collapsible content, like so:

 <details>
 <summary>Click to reveal solution code</summary>